septag/Junkyard/README.md

 # Junkyard

-Yet another multiplatform C++ framework to make games and maybe some other related high-performance applications.
+Yet another portable C++ framework to make games and maybe some other related high-performance applications.

 The goal is to focus on simplicity, fast iteration and development.
 Features will be developed based on the game/projects I do with it, so this is not going to be do-it-all engine/framework at all, but probably with a strong foundation to build your own renderers and other stuff on top of it.